Cumberland County and Portland Maine Salvation Army assistance programs.

 Basic needs are met from a variety of direct assistance programs in Portland Maine.
 They have a Social Services Case Worker on site that can work with qualified families.
-As resources allow, some funding may be offered for short term needs and expenses while the Salvation Army works with the applicant towards long term self-sufficiency.
+As resources allow, some funding may be offered for short term needs and expenses, including rent, transportation or energy bills.
+They also give out free material items including winter coats, school supplies, Christmas toys and household goods.
+Funding may be available in the Portland Maine area while the Salvation Army works with the applicant towards long term self-sufficiency.

 Emergency rental assistance may be offered.
 If you are faced with eviction, check with your local Salvation Army social service office to see if any funding or grants are available for rent or heating bill assistance.
 While resources are limited, when the agency can help or refer people, they will do so.

 Food banks, pantries, and feeding sites are offered and open in Cumberland County Maine.
 No one should ever go a day without a healthy meal.
 Many of the pantries in Maine serve as food shelves that offer free groceries to the needy.
 Seniors and the elderly may be able to get meals delivered to them from services such as meals on wheels or volunteers.
 Other basic assistance offered from a food pantry include clothing vouchers and referrals.
 You may need to call and make an appointment for receiving groceries from the pantry, depending on the location of where you live in Cumberland County.

 A Cumberland County Maine senior center is operated by the Salvation Army.
 The location offers a variety of programs, resources, day trips and entertainment to the elderly.
 Senior citizens, older adults and the elderly who are 55 or older are invited to become members of the center.
 They can enjoy activities, make new friends, and attend workshops on a range of issues.
 A free lunch is served every day as well.
 The main goal of the programs and senior centers are to meet the needs of those who need assistance, and help enrich their lives.